Integrated Software Dependent System

-Integrated Software Dependent Systems (ISDS) is an offshore standard (DNV-OS-D203) and recommended practice guideline (DNV-RP-D201) covering systems and software verifications and classification of any integrated system that utilizes extensive software control.
+Integrated Software Dependent Systems (ISDS) is an offshore oil IT system standard (DNV-OS-D203) and recommended practice guideline (DNV-RP-D201) covering systems and software verifications and classification of any integrated system that utilizes extensive software control.
 The ISDS Recommended Practice (DNV-RP-D201) was launched in 2008 by Det Norske Veritas (DNV), the Norwegian classification society.
 DNV Offshore Standard OS-D203 launched in April 2010.

-Since the ISDS standard was first published by DNV, it has been applied by several oil companies, equipment suppliers, ship and rig owners.
+Since the ISDS standard was first published by DNV, it has been applied by several oil companies, equipment suppliers, ship, and rig owners.
 The ISDS standard focuses on how to set up and run a project and how to develop system and software quality assurance processes that will last the lifetime of the unit (ship, rig etc.).
-It provides a framework for working systematically to achieve the required reliability, availability, maintainability and safety for the integrated unit of software dependent systems.
+It provides a framework for working systematically to achieve the required reliability, availability, maintainability, and safety for the integrated unit of software dependent systems.

 The process typically starts when owners are specifying their requirements, either for a new project or an enhancement to an existing system.
 In collaboration with DNV specialists, the owner can assess the integrator and the suppliers to ensure they have the prerequisites for delivering good quality software.
 One of the innovations of ISDS is that it assigns systems and software responsibilities to one or more of the roles: owner, operator, system integrator, suppliers, and independent verifier.

 Another important feature of ISDS is that it requires the designation of a system integrator.
 This can be the shipbuilder, the major automation supplier, or a specialized contractor.
 The ISDS defines the activities to be performed by the system integrator.
 These activities focus on managing requirements and interfaces among the different systems.

-The ISDS-required practices for suppliers focus on ensuring that software quality is built into vendors’ products through systematic reviews, inspections, and testing.
+The ISDS-required practices for suppliers focus on ensuring that software quality is built into vendor’s products through systematic reviews, inspections, and testing.
 All of these requirements are generally accepted good practices in software engineering.
 Nothing revolutionary is demanded.